Chris Young (singer): 2024–present: Black River Entertainment and I Didn't Come Here to Leave

 In December 2024, it was announced that Young had signed with Black River Entertainment after leaving his longtime record label RCA Nashville.
 He released his first single under the label, "Til the Last One Dies", in April 2025.
-On July 8, 2025, Young announced his tenth album I Didn't Come to Leave and released the title track.
+On July 8, 2025, Young announced his tenth album I Didn't Come Here to Leave and released the title track.
 The album was released on October 17, 2025.

+In November 2025, Chris Young announced It Must Be Christmas, his first holiday tour with new Christmas songs and acoustic shows.

+In May 2026, Young announced an expanded edition of his album, I Didn't Come Here To Leave (Deluxe), which was scheduled for release on June 12, 2026.

 Personal life

 On August 13, 2013, Young was en route to a tour date in Montana when he went into septic shock from a small cut on his leg which became infected.
 He was taken by ambulance to a hospital in Denver.
 The medical team immediately started Young on medication, and he had surgery on August 14 to treat the infection.
 Young returned home under his physician's care.
 As expected, his mobility was impacted by the surgery and his doctor requested he wait a full week post-surgery to resume touring.
 Young resumed on August 22.

 In June 2014, Young cancelled a performance at the CMA Music Festival after accidentally cutting his left hand with a kitchen knife.
 The cut required surgery to reconnect tendons in the hand.

 In January 2024, he was wrongfully arrested by a TABC agent after an altercation in a bar.
 The charges were then dropped.

+In June 2026, Young opened a sports bar named Famous Friends in Nashville’s Midtown neighborhood.